 - Excessive hospital stays

-There may be instances, however, where Medicare may cover services it normally wouldn’t cover if already covering a relatable procedure.
+There may be instances Medicare covers services it wouldn’t cover if already covering a relatable procedure.

-You may want a document from Medicare that advises you in advance which services have coverage and your portion of costs.
-Although, if you’re wanting to find out your exact coverage, you can ask for an Advance Coverage decision.
+The things that are “necessary” are dependant on the plan you select.
+You may want a document that advises you which services have coverage.
+But, if you’re wanting to find out your exact coverage, you can ask for an Advance Coverage decision.